Not A Subscriber?

 In early life, I fried my reward system early with video games, pornography, junk food, and escapism.

-This was a normal day in high school for me: I'd grab a family-size bag of Lays BBQ chips and a full bag of Trolli sour gummy worms and disappear into League of Legends until 1am.
-After that: hours of anime and YouTube in bed, then four hours of sleep before stumbling through school.
+A typical day in high school for me: Get through the school day on 4 hours of sleep.
+Come home.
+Grab a family-size bag of Lays BBQ chips and a full bag of Trolli sour gummy worms.
+Disappear into League of Legends until 1am.
+After that: hours of anime and YouTube in bed.
+Four hours of sleep.

-I was overweight and anxious.
-I avoided speaking.
+I was overweight and anxious with a terrible case of acne.
+I avoided speaking or raising my hand in class.
 I felt insecure about how I looked.
 Shame dictated my personality, my self-esteem, my entire reality.

 Over those years, I tried everything: